VARTA: History

 In 2020, the German- and the state of Baden-Württemberg government gave VARTA for the construction of a production facility for electric vehicle (EV) lithium-ion batteries, based on the "Important Projects of Common European Interest" (IPCEI) initiative, but the company decided to abandon the project two years later to cut cost.
 In 2023 they cut 800 jobs.

-An attack on their IT systems in February 2024 forced production down for a month and prevented the scheduled Annual general meeting in May 2024, with the news resulting in a temporary exchange loss of some 8.4%.
+An attack on their IT systems in February 2024 forced production down for a month and prevented the scheduled annual general meeting in May 2024, with the news resulting in a temporary exchange loss of some 8.4%.

 By June 2024 VARTA had accumulated debt of nearly and informed the Amtsgericht Stuttgart about a major restructuring.
 According to press reports from July 2024, the company intended to reduce its nominal capital to zero, which would devaluate its stock.
 Martin Buchenau commented in the Handelsblatt in late July 2024, that while minor shareholders are destined to lose everything, major shareholder Michael Tojner and Porsche are entangled in a bitter fight with creditors about who will give up how much of the money they lent to VARTA.
 Along those lines, in August 2024 a compromise was reached: the shareholders lose their stock, the banks write off of VARTA's debt, Porsche and Tojner make a new combined investment of and become the owners of VARTA.
 The deal was based on the 'Act on the Stabilization and Restructuring Framework for Companies' (Gesetz über den Stabilisierungs- und Restrukturierungsrahmen für Unternehmen, StaRUG) from 2021.
 Under the act, a majority of creditors have to agree to a restructuring plan, then approval of shareholders can be substituted by a court decision, preventing the shareholders from blocking their own sequestration.

 In October 2024, Germany's Federal Cartel Office approved Porsche's acquisition of a non-controlling interest in VARTA as well as a majority of shares and sole control of V4Drive Battery, its business unit for large-format lithium-ion cells for electric cars.

+In May 2026 Apple Inc. canceled a contract for AirPods batteries with VARTA.
+In July 2026 Michael Tojner announced that an additional restructuring became necessary after losing Apple as customer.
+A group of creditors, Deutsche Bank, RBC BlueBay, Blantyre Capital and Whitebox, pushed for a breakup of the company.

+On 24 July 2026 VARTA filed for bankruptcy.